 The program is accredited by the Partnership for Dietetic Education and Practice (PDEP), and prepares graduates for application to a dietetic practicum program that leads to registration as a Registered Dietitian (RD) by the professional regulating body, the College of Dietitians of Ontario (CDO).
 This module supports the attainment of the Integrated Competencies for Dietetic Education (ICDEP) at the undergraduate level as required by PDEP.
 Completion of the Honours Specialization in Nutrition and Dietetics does not guarantee admission to a dietetic practicum program.
 Enrolment in this module is limited.
 Meeting the minimum requirements does not guarantee that students wishing to transfer into this module will be offered enrolment.

-Graduates also may pursue post-graduate study in areas such as Health Administration, Food Science, and Community Nutrition.
-Students are encouraged to seek academic advising at Brescia University College early in the program, especially if they intend to combine the Honors Specialization with a Major or Minor in a complementary field.
+Graduates also may pursue post-graduate study in areas such as Nutritional Sciences, Health Administration, Food Science, Food Safety, or Public Health.
+Students are encouraged to seek academic advising at Brescia early in the program, especially if they intend to combine the Honours Specialization with a Major or Minor in a complementary field.